Elopement Photography Tips

 I do have to say in advance that a lot of this depends upon whether or not it is sunny on your wedding day which, assuming you are planning your wedding in Scotland, is definitely not a given.
 The sun actually does make an appearance here quite a bit though, so it is worth thinking about.
 The two absolute best times of the day for photography are just after sunrise in the morning and just before sunset in the evening.

 Now, although I am very happy to get up early and travel to a wedding to be there at sunrise I do understand that this isn’t always practical for your wedding.
 Nobody wants a grumpy bride who had to get up at 3 AM in the morning to have her hair and makeup done so the morning may not be so easy, which is a shame because I am forever driving up through Glencoe early in the morning, on the way to a wedding, thinking just how spectacular the lighting is at that time of the day.
 One easy solution is to get married in the winter when you can get the same 6 AM June morning light at 10 AM in January (but you’ll definitely want to sneak some thermals under your outfits for that one).

 In the summer months in Scotland – April to August – you can try and schedule your wedding to be later in the afternoon.
 At 2 PM the sunlight is most likely directly overhead casting terrible shadows.
 The light is stark and there is little you can do in terms of creativity.
 Obviously I usually just have to put up with it, such is the life of a wedding photographer, but where possible I would urge you to consider a later ceremony time of 4 PM or thereabouts.
-Of course, as for the early morning ceremonies you could get married in the winter when it is dark by 3.30 PM but that brings with it other issues such as the sleet and gales.

 Above all else, please just ask.
 If you are unsure about the best time for your ceremony on a given day simply send me a message and I will always be more than happy to advise.